You are here

 Drug Use: Substance use has been connected to psychotic episodes.
 Marijuana, LSD, cocaine, alcohol, and crystal meth are some drugs that have been known to trigger psychotic episodes for some, especially those who have a family history of psychosis.
 Sometimes people can have a reaction to prescribed medications that can cause psychosis.

-- Experiencing things that do not exist-hearing things, seeing things, tasting things, smelling things or feeling things that are not real.
+- Experiencing things that do not exist, like hearing things, seeing things, tasting things, smelling things or feeling things that are not real.
 These are called hallucinations.
-The most common type of hallucination is auditory -hearing voices or sounds that others don't hear.
+The most common type of hallucination is auditory (hearing voices or sounds that others don't hear).

 - Problems concentrating, confusion, racing thoughts, memory issues.

 - Having beliefs that are extreme, unlikely, or clearly false to those around you, like family or friends.
 These beliefs are called delusions, and they may start to take up a lot of time and concern for someone experiencing psychosis.
 Some common delusions are believing that you have special powers such as being able to change the weather or control world events, believing you can control others’ minds, or believing others are controlling your mind.

 - Paranoia - Being really worried about things that may not be real or rational.

 - Experiencing emotions that are out of control, or feeling numb.